Orvil A. Anderson: World War II

 In World War II, Anderson worked in the Air War Plans Division, and was involved in planning the Combined Bomber Offensive against Nazi Germany.
-He proved to be a brilliant, strategic planner and combat leader, as he selected the targets, planned, and directed the missions for Operation Big Week of February of 1944.
+He proved to be a brilliant, strategic planner and combat leader, as he selected the targets, planned, and directed the missions for Operation Big Week of February 1944.
 These concentrated bombing strikes were the beginning of the 1,000-plane raids over Germany, which marked the turning point of the air war over Europe.
 He was promoted to brigadier general on September 18, 1942 and promoted to major general on February 28, 1944.

 Search for Glenn Miller

 At the end of 1944, Anderson was in charge of an important search effort.
 Anderson's wife, Maude Miller Anderson, was band leader Major Glenn Miller's cousin.
 Miller went missing over the English Channel on December 15, 1944.
 The Eighth Air Force and SHAEF did not realize that the UC-64 Norseman plane with Miller aboard was missing until three days later, on December 18, 1944.
 Upon realizing the airplane and Miller were missing, Anderson, Deputy Commander for Operations of the Eighth Air Force, ordered a search and investigation.
 Miller was not found.
 Miller's wife Helen accepted her husband's Bronze Star medal at a ceremony at Miller's New York business office on March 23, 1945.
 When Miller was officially declared dead in December 1945, his wife received a formal letter of condolence and appreciation from Gen. H. H. Arnold.
 When Anderson returned from Europe, he visited Miller's wife and informed her of the inquiry findings.
 On January 20, 1945, an Eighth Air Force Board of Inquiry in England determined that the UC-64 airplane went down over the English Channel due to a combination of human error, mechanical failure and weather.
 He was not the victim of foul play or friendly fire.
 Remains of the UC-64 and its passengers have never been found.
 The three officers were officially declared dead on the standard year and a day after they went missing.
 This was published in a 1946 Army publication showing that Miller has a Finding of Death (FOD).